jgm/pandoc/doc/lua-filters.md

     Parameters:

     `pos`:
-    :   position of the list value that will be remove; defaults to the index of the last element
+    :   position of the list value that will be removed; defaults to the index of the last element

     Returns: the removed element